kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Periclimenes colemani
 Tags			2014 shrimp urchin
-Description		The pair of shrimp clears a little patch on the fire urchin with their claws, just enough to move freely around on the urchin collecting small pieces of food while still being protected from predators by the urchin's toxic spines.
+Description		The pair of shrimps clears a little patch on the fire urchin with their claws, just enough to move freely around collecting small pieces of food while still being protected from predators by the urchin's toxic spines.
 The largest of the shrimps is always the female.

 DSC03425.jpg